shoebappa/vagrant-meteor-windows/readme.md

 }
 ```

-The Chef cookbook included in this repository not only runs a `mrt create mymeteorapp` or `meteor create mymeteorapp` but also needs to create a symlink for the database (MongoDB won't work in a Vagrant synced folder and neither will normal symlinks, so the Chef mount provisioner is used to create the symlink).
+The Chef cookbook included in this repository not only runs a `meteor create mymeteorapp` but also needs to create a symlink for the database (MongoDB won't work in a Vagrant synced folder and neither will normal symlinks, so the Chef mount provisioner is used to create the symlink).
 You're welcome to handle this complication and meteor app creation differently by leaving this array empty, but it's there is you want it.

 ### Provision the VM